cmangos/mangos-classic/README.md

 CMaNGOS is a free project with the following goal:

-  **Doing WoW-Emulation Right!**
+  **Doing Emulation Right!**

 This means, we want to focus on:

-* WoW-Emulation
-    This project is about developing a server software that is able to emulate a well known MMORPG service.

 * Doing
-  * This project is focused on developing content!
+  * This project is focused on developing software!
   * Also there are many other aspects that need to be done and are considered equally important.
   * Anyone who wants to do stuff is very welcome to do so!

+* Emulation
+    This project is about developing a server software that is able to emulate a well known MMORPG service.

 * Right
   * Our goal must always be to provide the best code that we can.